anilkag/DemoPackage/README.md

 #Registration Package

-## This is used ffor store user in DB
+## This is used for store user in DB